Persistent homology of collider observations: when (w)hole matters: Persistent homology of the SM

-Next, we consider the resonant production of $WH$ and $ZH$ and subsequent leptonic decay of gauge bosons and invisible decay of the Higgs boson.
-We compare the results for the SM with a real singlet extension of the SM featuring a scalar dark matter (DM) candidate.
+Next, we consider the resonant production of WH and ZH and subsequent leptonic decay of gauge bosons and invisible decay of the Higgs boson in a real singlet extension of the SM featuring a scalar dark matter (DM) candidate.